-Common Kitchen Cabinet Door Issues
+Find Kitchen Cabinet Door Issues Before Repair

-Loose Hinges
+1. Loose Hinges

-Sticky Doors
+2. Sticky Doors

-Damaged Surfaces
+3. Damaged Surfaces

 The surfaces of your cabinet doors can easily get scratched, dented, or chipped from regular use, impacts, or moving objects around the kitchen.
 These surface damages can make your entire kitchen look worn out and neglected.